STADIUM SPONSORS

 As a result of the suspension, Northwood were unable to play Roxeth & Harrow Old Boys on 1st April and lost the points.
 The club were annoyed at the Harrow League’s response, so much so that during the close season they pulled out of the league after the Annual General Meeting, and gained election to the Uxbridge & District League Premier Division for 1922-23.
 Amongst their opponents in the new league were Harefield, later to merge with Breakspear Rovers to form Harefield United.
 It wasn’t a good season – Northwood lost 2-7 at home to Botwell Mission in their first game, whilst in Uxbridge Division 1, the reserves opened by losing 0-9 to Tickler’s Works.
 The first team managed just two wins all season, versus Iver Unity and Steel Barrel Works, and finished second bottom, whilst the reserves won seven games for 14 points and were placed 7th.

 1923-24 proved to be a disaster for Northwood FC; the reserves struggled for players from the start, and pulled out of their division in January.
 Meanwhile, the first team gained zero points all season, losing every fixture until they lost 0-7 away to Yiewsley reserves on 1 March, and they were unable to field a side for the remaining games – all of which were marked as a defeat but recorded nevertheless as 0-0 in the table.
-That was the end of the second club named Northwood FC, leaving Emmanuel Northwood in the Harrow & District League as the only team to represent the town over the next two years.
+That was the end of the second-named Northwood FC, leaving Emmanuel Northwood and Holy Trinity Northwood in the Harrow & District League as the only teams to represent the town.

 But in 1926 came the forming of a new club, named Northwood United, and one hundred years later we would be celebrating the Centenary - and we will be reviewing those 100 years in the coming weeks and months!